jbleuzen/node-cssmin/README.md

 ## Description

+**It's a fork of [jbleuzen/node-cssmin](https://github.com/jbleuzen/node-cssmin) with ability to generate result in file from cli.**

-This is a node.js module that minimize CSS files (cssmin).
+This is a nodejs module that minimize CSS files (cssmin).
 It uses a port of YUICompressor made in JavaScript by Stoyan Stefanov based on Isaac Schlueter work.
 [For more informations about YUICompressor](https://github.com/yui/yuicompressor)